gecr07/CEH-Notes/README.md

  PCI DSS is a security standard, not a law.
 Compliance with it is mandated by the contracts that merchants sign with the card brands (Visa, MasterCard, etc.) and with the banks that actually handle their payment processing.

+ ## What is a watering hole attack in cybersecurity?

+Definition(s): In a watering hole attack, the attacker compromises a site likely to be visited by a particular target group, rather than attacking the target group directly.

+ ## CewL

+ CeWL es una aplicación de Ruby ​​que rastrea una determinada URL a una profundidad especificada, siguiendo opcionalmente enlaces externos, y devuelve una lista de palabras que pueden ser usadas para crackers de contraseñas como John the Ripper.